Politics

 1. An economic policy that aims to increase a country's wealth and power by limiting imports and promoting exports.

-Beth Beckett is an economist at Capital Group.
-She has four years of industry experience and has been with Capital Group for two years.
+Beth Beckett is an economist with five years of industry experience (as of 12/31/2024).
 She holds a master's degree in economic history from the London School of Economics and Political Science and a bachelor's degree in economics from Durham University.
-Beth is based in London.

 個人に帰属する記述は、その個人の出版日現在の意見を述べたものであり、必ずしもキャピタル・グループまたはその関連会社の意見を反映したものではありません。特に明記がない限り、すべての情報は記載された日付現在のものです。一部の情報は第三者から取得したものであり、そのため、かかる情報の信頼性については保証いたしません。